nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/predict/README.md

 probabilities: Numpy array of shape [num_modes]
 ```

-Each agent in NuScenes is indexed by an instance token and a sample token.
+Each agent in nuScenes is indexed by an instance token and a sample token.
 As mentioned previously, `num_modes` can be up to 25.
 Since we are making 6 second predictions at 2 Hz, `n_timesteps` is 12.
 We are concerned only with x-y coordinates, so `state_dim` is 2.
 Note that the prediction must be reported in **the global coordinate frame**.
-Consult the [`baseline_model_inference`](https://github.com/nutonomy/nuscenes-devkit/blob/nuscenes-predict-challenge/python-sdk/nuscenes/eval/predict/baseline_model_inference.py) script for an example on how to make a submission for two physics-based baseline models.
+Consult the [`baseline_model_inference`](https://github.com/nutonomy/nuscenes-devkit/blob/master/python-sdk/nuscenes/eval/predict/baseline_model_inference.py) script for an example on how to make a submission for two physics-based baseline models.

 ## Evaluation metrics
 Below we define the metrics for the nuScenes prediction task.